How Good Is a Cat’s Memory?

 How To Improve Your Cat’s Memory

-There are many ways to help your feline strengthen its memory.
+There are many ways to help your cat strengthen its memory.

 First and foremost, make sure that it is getting enough exercise.
 Regular physical activity keeps the body and mind healthy and is proven to improve cognitive function in cats.

 Finally, you can reward them with treats when they do something correctly.
-This helps reinforce the behavior and helps them remember what is expected.
+This helps reinforce the behaviour and helps them remember what is expected.

 Final Thoughts on Cat Memory

 Cats have excellent memories—their brain stores long-term and short-term memories, allowing them to remember past experiences.
-In addition, they can also not forget traumatic experiences for a long time.
+They can also remember traumatic experiences for a long time.

-However, just like humans, their cognitive function and memory also decline, which is normal and part of aging.
+However, like humans, their cognitive function and memory can also decline, which is normal and part of ageing.
 Poor health, diet, and environmental changes affect their memory over time.

 Before you go, you may find these articles helpful: